Driving licence application DL1 - guidance notes

 By joining the register, you are giving your agreement for your organs and tissue to be used for transplantation to save or enhance the lives of others after your death.
 Since 10 October 1994, all driving licences record the holder’s agreement to be an organ donor and the NHS Organ Donor Register UK , Bristol, is told when you have given this agreement.

-For more information about organ donation and transplantation go to: Organ Donation Northern Ireland
+For more information about organ donation, transplantation and the changes to the law go to: Organ donation

 Note 18, section six